OpenAI API optimization: reduce your costs significantly

 Model selection actually matters

-Better yet, lightweight models offer strong performance.
-Performance analysis shows they handle most production workloads while costing a fraction of premium models.
+Better yet, GPT-5 nano and GPT-4o mini offer strong performance while costing a fraction of premium models.
+Performance analysis shows they handle most production workloads perfectly.

 Test your use cases.
 You will find 60-80% of your queries work fine on less expensive models.